 Many aspiring authors seek writing contests for many reasons.
 I’m sure everyone has been there.
 Whatever criteria they give you, you get the motivation to write about it.
+The potential of being read is exciting, however, not if you don’t get any feedback.
+Even worse if it’s a paid contest.
+I usually refrain from those.

 In the last six to seven months, I have blogged and edited a lot–wrote a short horror story, which I’ve been submitting to Halloween-related literary journals.
 You’re under time pressure because you don’t know how much free time you have left before work will pick up again.
 You start on a new novel and get side-tracked by all these challenging contests for which you have ideas that you want to share.